MarketHubproject/MarketHub-Django-WebApp/Store_Lite_Design_Reference.md

 ---

-This design reference provides a comprehensive overview of the MarketHub Store Lite design system, covering all visual and interactive elements for easy replication and modification.
+This design reference provides a comprehensive overview of the MarketHub MarketHub design system, covering all visual and interactive elements for easy replication and modification.